jahanOSTG/2D-Translation-in-Computer-Graphics./README.md

 8. Wait for user input, then close the graphics window.

 ---
+## Matrics Form:
+In Matrix form, the above translation equations may be represented as-

+---
 ## 2D Translation Visualization:

 Here is a visual representation of how the 2D Translation algorithm works: